aleung241/aws-training-2018/README.md

 ### Storage
 #### S3 (Simple Storage Service)
 - Scalable, reliable, fast, durable
+- 99.99% availability, 99.999999999% durability.
+Damn good
-- Not a file system
+- Not a file system - object level storage
-- Object based storage
-- 5TB per object
+- 5TB per object, unlimited objects
 - Global Unique.
 No need for arn to specify region
+- Object PUT or DELETE can trigger notifications, workflows and scripts
+- Data can be encrypted automatically
+- S3 Analytics to use storage access patterns and move the right data to the right storage class
+- Verifies using checksums
+- Retrieve and restore every object's version
+- Only read-after-write is consistent due to data being spread across places

-One-zone infrequent access
+Infrequent access
+- Minimum 30 day storage
 - Less availability
 - Used for backups
 - Really new storage type offer
+- Higher cost per request
+- Standard-IA (SIA) redundantly across multiple AZ, One Zone-IA 20% cheaper than SIA, but only 1 AZ

 #### Elastic File System (EFS)
-- Shared storage
+- Shared file storage
-- Expose and mount
+- Expose and mount via mount targets in appropriate subnets.
+Must be in same VPC
+- Elastic.
+Petabyte scale
+- Thousands of EC2 instances can access a single EFS without performance impact

 #### Elastic Block Store (EBS)
+- Block level storage as opposed to S3's object level storage
+- Faster, but more costly than object level storage
+- Attaches directly to EC2 instances
 - Snapshots stored in S3, regionally scoped due to S3 duplication

+#### Glacier
+- 99.999999999% durability
+- Data archiving.
+Security, durability and VERY low cost
+- SSL/TLS in transit and rest

 ---